 The Irazú Volcano National Park is set on 5,705 acres (2,300 ha) of immaculate montane forest, most of which is comprised of primary, secondary, and cloud forest.
 From San José, you can head east 14 miles (23 km) to the nation’s former capital, Cartago.
 From here, it’s 24 miles (39 km) to the Irazú Volcano National Park.
 The roads are in good condition and signs mark the route in.

 The Tenorio Volcano and Miravalles Protected Zone is located in the Guanacaste region of Costa Rica.
 The smooth cinder cone of Tenorio rises from its surrounding forest, achieving a maximum height of 6,286 ft (1,916 m).
-The area surrounding the volcano is characterized by an enchanting blend of forest, hot springs, and geysers.
-Virgin forests extend to Tenorio's summit and line the banks of a lake that fills the volcano’s crater.
-The summit can be accessed via the Lago las Dantas Trail, which winds its way up from the park's base and through the cloud forest before arriving at the top.
+The area surrounding this Costa Rica volcano is characterized by an enchanting blend of forest, hot springs, and geysers.
+Virgin forests extend to Tenorio’s summit and line the banks of a lake that fills the volcano’s crater.
+The summit can be accessed via the Lago las Dantas Trail, which winds its way up from the park’s base and through the cloud forest before arriving at the top.

 The Turrialba Volcano National Park is located in the Central Highlands of Costa Rica along the southeast corner of the Central Volcanic Corridor.
 The summit peaks out at 10,919 ft (3,328 m), and on clear days the view includes the Atlantic coast and the Barva, Poás, and Irazú volcanoes.